Teacher

 Edward Charles Pickering

 Edward Charles Pickering made significant contributions to the field of astronomy.
 His legacy is quite valuable that heavenly bodies have been named after him, among them a minor planet called Pickeringia.
 Pickering was born in Boston and educated at Harvard University’s Lawrence Scientific School.
-His scientific endeavor included physics, and this made him a brilliant faculty member at the Massachusetts Institute of Technology for ten years.
-It also was in this school where he was able to spearhead the construction [...]
+His scientific endeavor included physics, and this made him a brilliant […]

 Plato

-Plato, one of the most famous ancient philosophers, lived in Athens, Greece from 427 BC to 347 BC.
+Plato, was a famous ancient philosopher who lived in Athens, Greece from 427 BC to 347 BC.
 He lends his name to the word “platonic,” however, Plato was probably not his real name, but was merely a nickname.
-“Plato” meant “broad,” possibly in allusion to his wide shoulders or forehead, or to the wide scope of learning he possessed.
-His real name may have been Aristocles, but this has not been officially ascertained.
+“Plato” meant “broad,” possibly an allusion to his wide shoulders or forehead, or to the wide scope

 Socrates